DevSilv/ARCHIVED-example-phpwebsite/README.md

-**INFORMATION: This project ("silvuss-example-phpwebsite") became discontinued as of August 27, 2019.
+**INFORMATION: This project ("example-phpwebsite") became discontinued as of August 27, 2019.
 Contributing to this project is not planned.
 This repository has been archived.**

 ---

-# silvuss-example-phpwebsite
+# example-phpwebsite

 This repository contains my second GitHub project – just a simple example website, written mostly in PHP and JavaScript.